- kind-hearted (adj.)

-- also kinaesthesia, "the sense of muscular movement," 1888, Modern Latin compound of elements from Greek kinein "to set in motion; to move" (see cite) + aisthesis "perception" (see anaesthesia).
+- also kinaesthesia, "the sense of muscular movement," 1888, Modern Latin compound of elements from Greek kinein "to set in motion; to move" (see cite) + aisthesis "perception" (see anesthesia).
 Earlier was kinaesthesis (1880).

 - kinesthetic (adj.)

-- also kinaesthetic, "pertaining to kinesthesia," 1880, coined by British neurologist Henry Charlton Bastian (1837-1915) from Greek kinein "to move" (see cite) + aisthesis "sensation" (see anaesthesia).
+- also kinaesthetic, "pertaining to kinesthesia," 1880, coined by British neurologist Henry Charlton Bastian (1837-1915) from Greek kinein "to move" (see cite) + aisthesis "sensation" (see anesthesia).
 The coinage is perhaps on model of aesthetic, prosthetic.